Envrin/apex/docs/services.md

 ~~~

 In the above example it appears we are accessing the methods statically, but in reality we are not.
 All three
-classes were created by and retrieved from the container, using the classes defined within the bootstrap
+classes were created by and retrieved from the dependency injection container, using the classes defined within the bootstrap
 configuration file (see below).
 The small service classes simply relay the calls to the proper PHP classes
 non-statically, providing for greater simplicity and accessibility, while still utilizing the power and
 flexibility of dependancy injection.

-### Services Available
+## Services Available

 The below table lists all services available within the main Apex platform.
 Please note, installed packages
 may offer additional services other than those listed below.